-ATHLETICS, RECREATION AND INTRAMURAL PROGRAMS A program of intercollegiate competition for men is maintained in baskehall, crosscountry, football, golf petition for men is maintained in baskeball, crosscountry, football, golf, hockey, indoor track, skiing, soccer, swimming, tennis, track.
+ATHLETICS, RECREATION AND INTRAMURAL PROGRAMS A program of intercollegiate competition for men is maintained in basketball, crosscountry, golf, hockey, indoor track, skiing, soccer, swimming, tennis, track.
 The athletic policies of the University are under the recommendation of the Athletic Council, composed of members of the faculty, the student body, and alumni.
 Athletic relations are maintained with colleges and universities in New England and the eastern seaboard.
-The University is a member of the "Yankee Conference," which is composed of the State Universities in New England, of the National Collegiate Athletic Association, the New England Intercollegiate Athletic Association, and the Eastern Gollege Athletic Conference.
+The University is a member of the "Yankee Conference," which is composed of the State Universities in New England, of the National Collegiate Athletic Association, the New England Intercollegiate Athletic Association, and the Eastern College Athletic Conference.
 The program of Physical Education offers an excellent program of intramural sports which provides for voluntary participation by students in all classes.
 Competition in nineteen different sports activities is arranged among fraternities, sororities, residence halls, independent groups, and individuals.
 In addition to regularly scheduled intramural contests, the facilities of Patrick Gymnasium are available at various times during the week for recreational free play in a wide variety of sports activities.

 The Women's Intercollegiate program offers a variety of team and individual activities which are open to all full-time female students of the University.
-Intercollegiate competition is on the local and regional level under the auspices of the Eastern Association for Intercollegiate Athletics for Women, the Women's Eastern Intercollegiate Ski Association and the

-United States Field Hockey Association.
-Varsity teams included in the program are as follows: Field Hockey, Socccer, Tennis, Volleyball, Basketball, Swimming, Synchronized Swimming, Gymnastics, Skiing, Lacrosse and Softball.
+Intercollegiate competition is on the local and regional level under the auspices of the Eastern Association for Intercollegiate Athletics for Women, the Women's Eastern Intercollegiate Ski Association and the United States Field Hockey Association.
+Varsity teams included in the program are as follows: Field Hockey, Soccer, Tennis, Volleyball, Basketball, Swimming, Synchronized Swimming, Gymnastics, Skiing, Lacrosse and Softball.